AgrDataSci/ClimMobTools/examples/analysis_climmob_PLmodels.md

 Tree visualisation
 ------------------

 Here I show some ways to visualise the PlackettLuce tree.
-First we can use the print method from partykit as a default.
+First we can use the default print S3 method from partykit.

 ``` r
 plot(tree)